JohnathanRvT/Maintenance-Mode-Plus/readme.txt

 Support is provided via https://jrvt.co.za/support or directly via email at info@jrvt.co.za.

 == Changelog ==

+= 0.2.0 =
+* FEATURE: Added an on/off switch to enable or disable maintenance mode.
+* FEATURE: Implemented core logic to show a basic maintenance page to non-admins.
+* Sends a 503 "Service Unavailable" header for SEO-friendliness.

 = 0.1.0 =
 * Initial project setup from boilerplate.